 Speaking of the clock, you’ll notice that the “4” on the clock is shown as IIII.
 No, Walt wasn’t confused or didn’t know his Roman numerals, they just didn’t use “IV” when it was made!

-9. There are 3 elevators
+9. There are 3 Elevators Inside the Disney Castle

 One is a dumb waiter which takes food from the kitchen.
 The last one is for cast members to get around in the castle.

 10. The Mosaic Art

 There are 5 beautiful mosaics in the entry way of the castle.
-Dorothea Redmond was the Imagineer that led their creation and design using over 300,000 pieces of French stained glass which was fused together with 14k gold.
+Dorothea Redmond was the Imagineer that led their creation and design using over 300,000 pieces of Italian stained glass which was fused together with 14k gold.

-11. The drawbridge
+11. The Drawbridge is Fake

 The castle is always majestic and beautiful but during the holidays it’s especially wonderful.
 The Cinderella Castle is adorned with 200,000 lights (attached to 40,000 square feet of fishermen netting) and spectacular decorations.

 It takes about six weeks for the castle to transform from its everyday look to the special “Dipped In Sugar” Christmas display and eighteen miles of electrical cable is used to light up the castle!

 14. Coat of Arms

-15. Tinker Bell flies
+15. Tinker Bell Flies